tmux-python/tmuxp/doc/about_tmux.rst

 tmux is to the console what a desktop is to gui apps.
 It's a world inside the text dimension.
 Inside tmux you can:

-- multitask inside of a terminal, run multiple applications
+- multitask inside the terminal, run multiple applications.
-- have multiple command lines in the same window
+- have multiple command lines (pane) in the same window
-- have multiple windows in the workspace
+- have multiple windows (window) in the workspace (session)
-- switch between workspaces, like virtual desktops
+- switch between multiple workspaces, like virtual desktops

 Features
 ========